nirmalkrishnav/common-elements/README.md

 	Index.html has demo with code snippets

-	Add common-elements.css at the end to the project!
+	Add common-elements.css at the end of the project!